-On 24 March 2023, the Minister of Finance proclaimed that 1 April 2023 would be the commencement date for the Financial Sector and Deposit Insurance Levies Act, 2022 (Levies Act) and certain provisions of the FSR Act that amend the ACT.
+On 24 March 2023, the Minister of Finance proclaimed that 1 April 2023 would be the commencement date for the Financial Sector and Deposit Insurance Levies Act, 2022 ("Levies Act") and certain provisions of the FSR Act that amend the ACT.
 In accordance with these changes, the OPFA's operations will be funded from levies under the Levies Act, based on a budget submitted and approved by the Minister of Finance.
 Previously, the funding was provided by the FSCA, based on a budget.
-This new funding model enhances the independence of the OPFA.
+This new funding model enhances the OPFA ANNUAL PERFORMANCE PLAN 2025-26 Page 15 of 61 independence of the OPFA.
 Furthermore, these changes designate the Adjudicator as the Accounting Authority of the OPFA, effective 1 April 2023.
 Prior to this change, the FSCA Commissioner served as an interim Accounting Authority for the purposes of the PFMA.

 To facilitate a seamless transition, the OPFA implemented a transition plan to comply with and respond to these changes.
 The OPFA governance structure was reviewed to promote good governance and effective oversight.
 This review led to a separation of roles between the Accounting Authority and the OPFA Management Committee in accordance with the PFMA.
 The OPFA also established an Executive Committee (EXCO), which includes the Adjudicator, Deputy Adjudicator, and Executive Head Corporate Services and Chief Financial Officer EHCS & CFO).
-EXCO is responsible for reviewing and recommending OPFA policies, organisational strategies, operational documents, and plans for submission to the Governance Committees, and/or for final approval by the Adjudicator.
-The Management Committee, which comprises of senior management, and Governance Committees remain in place.
+EXCO is responsible for reviewing and recommending OPFA policies, organisational strategies, operational documents, and plans for submission to the Governance Committee, which comprises of senior management, and Governance Committees remain in place.